2005 Cebu's 5th congressional district special election: Campaign

+Local government officials endorsed Ramon VI's candidacy.
+A manifesto signed by board members Magpale and Judy Durano, Danao mayor Ramon III, vice mayor Ramon Durano Jr., 10 Danao councilors, eight town mayors, and 103 barangay captains and councilors showed support for Ramon VI.

 President Gloria Macapagal Arroyo declared a special non-working holiday in the 5th district on election day so that voters can participate in the election.

 Result

 Durano's brother, Ramon Durano VI of the Nationalist People's Coalition (NPC), won convincingly to keep the seat within the Durano family, winning in all 891 polling precincts in the district's ten towns and Danao.
-His grandfather, Ramon Durano Sr., previously held the seat from 1949 to 1972 (the area was districted as Cebu's 1st district at that time).
-Ramon VI's father, Ramon Durano III, then mayor of Danao, later became congressman and then represented the district for three consecutive terms from 1987 to 1998, before Joseph Ace succeeded him.
-Joseph Ace was on his second term when he was appointed Tourism secretary.
 Even before the votes were cast, Durano's opponent, Dean Severo Dosado, was quoted as having said he did not think he was going to win.
 He and the other candidate, Wilfredo Tuadles, did not field any poll watchers.

 The low turnout (48.56%) was blamed on the non-inclusion of areas outside the district in the special holiday for the election.
 Another factor was the nonexistence of campaign materials from the candidates.
 The turnout in Liloan, the town with the lowest turnout at 31.78%, was blamed on the town fiesta that prevented the electorate from voting.

 Dosado described the election as a "waste of money" and blamed Joseph Ace for it.